lajanki/alarmpi/README.md

 The first runs a GUI version of the script.
 It includes a digital clock interface for current time as well a settings window for setting the alarm.
-On a Raspberry Pi the GUI can also be used to toggle screen brightness between high and low as well as turning it to sleep entirely.
-These buttons will be disabled if the system files `/sys/class/backlight/rpi_backlight/brightness` and `/sys/class/backlight/rpi_backlight/bl_power` ether do not exist or are not writable.
+On a Raspberry Pi the GUI can also be used to toggle screen brightness between high and low as well as turning it off entirely.

 The second form generates an alarm based on the configuration file and plays it.
 This can be used as a purely CLI interface for the alarm.
 Use cron to manually schedule an alarm.